wochifan/Lunar-Storm/README.md

 * APIKEY_IG : In order to collect the recent photos in Instagram You also have to change the endpoints to the API in the components.

 You can add a video in /public/video in order to have it as background.
-(You would change the name in the index.html)
+(You should change the name in the index.html)